Module 16, CLP Classification

 If you aren't a member of CHCS we'd be pleased to welcome you to the Society, and then you may register for training courses (and other CHCS member-only events).
 You can JOIN US by completing the form on this website.

-This online courses is priced at £550.00 (+VAT).
-However, we also offer a discount price of £500.00 (+VAT) for booking taken up to 6 weeks before the course date.
+This online course is priced at £550.00 (+VAT).
+However, we also offer a discount price of £500.00 (+VAT) for bookings taken up to 6 weeks before the course date.

 If you are a CHCS member, use your CHCS login details, then click on the "REGISTER" button shown on the right-hand-side of the screen.
 You will then be able to access either the Discount or Full-Price rate depending on the date.